-Existing Proposed Explanation Provincial Métis Council occurs within six months before the day of the next general election. day of the next election to be held in accordance with the Constitution.
-None (3) The Chief Electoral Officer may conduct a by-election in accordance with this Act or may adapt or replace the provisions of this Act in whole or in part with an electronic voting procedure that is accessible to all voters and provides voting security at least equivalent to the provisions of this Act.
+Existing Proposed Explanation None (3) The Chief Electoral Officer may conduct a by-election in accordance with this Act or may adapt or replace the provisions of this Act in whole or in part with an electronic voting procedure that is accessible to all voters and provides voting security at least equivalent to the provisions of this Act.
 This provision will provide flexibility to the Chief Electoral Officer to conduct a byelection electronically in order to control costs.
 Public notice 30.
 (1) A Regional Returning Officer shall, in accordance with the directions of the Chief Electoral Officer, give public notice concerning details of the election.
-Contents of notice (2) The public notice must include the following: (a) the full name and contact information of each candidate for each office, as stated in Notice of election 21(1) Each Regional Returning Officer shall, in accordance with the directions of the Chief Electoral Officer, give public notice concerning details of the election, including the following information: (a) the full name of and appropriate contact information for each candidate for each office, as stated in the candidate's nomination papers, in the order in which those names are to be placed on the ballot; Some candidates, usually female, will request that their address or phone number not be published.
-Adding the word "appropriate" in clause (a) is intended to provide the Chief Electoeal Officer with discretion about what information is to be provided.
+Contents of notice (2) The public notice must include the following: (a) the full name and contact information of each candidate for each office, as stated in the candidate's nomination papers, in the order in which those names are to be placed on the ballot; (b) the name of the Region; Notice of election 21(1) Each Regional Returning Officer shall, in accordance with the directions of the Chief Electoral Officer, give public notice concerning details of the election, including the following information: (a) the full name of and appropriate contact information for each candidate for each office, as stated in the candidate's nomination papers, in the order in which those names are to be placed on the ballot; (b) the name of the Region; and (c) the location and hours of each voting opportunity in the Region.
+Some candidates, usually female, will request that their address or phone number not be published.
+Adding the word "appropriate" in clause (a) is intended to provide the Chief Electoral Officer with discretion about what information is to be provided.